Filing a complaint

 Reviewing your complaint

 Not all complaints are actionable or constitute a rule violation.
+Not all complaints are served on a provider.
+Certain complaints are shared internally or referred to other agencies.

 Serving the Complaint